The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 The whole range of adult brush heads fit and work fine on these handles, but just be aware you can’t buy the stickers for brush heads separately, they come pre-fitted when you buy them.

-Given that there are 4 different themed brush heads at the time of writing, you might not be surprised to hear that not all stores will stock each theme and tracking down the right brush head for your child’s brush can be tricky.
-Larger stockists like Walmart will have you covered, as should Amazon, but don’t expect
+Given that there are multiple different themed brush heads at the time of writing, you might not be surprised to hear that not all stores will stock each theme and tracking down the right brush head for your child’s brush can be tricky.
+Larger stockists like Walmart will have you covered, as should Amazon.

 A standard brushing cycle is for 2 minutes.